-Naval War College John B. Hattendorf Center for Maritime Historical Research recently announced the establishment of the John B. Hattendorf Center for Maritime Historical Research (HHC) at NWC.
+Naval War College John B. Hattendorf Center for Maritime Historical Research

+Making history is a well-established tradition in the U.S. Navy.
+For this reason, the President of the Naval War College, Rear Adm.
+Jeffrey Harley, recently announced the establishment of the John B. Hattendorf Center for Maritime Historical Research (HHC) at NWC.
 Maritime history is a core mission area for NWC.
 To coordinate maritime historical programming, the HHC is charged with the fundamental task of studying history for the purpose of educating and informing contemporary practitioners and sea service professionals about the fundamental historical functions of navies.